siliconshecky/burbsec.github.io/README.md

 # BurbSec

-A Svelte-based website for BurbSec security events and meetups.
+A SvelteKit website for BurbSec information security meetups and events.

 ## About

-BurbSec hosts security meetups and events across different locations.
+BurbSec is an information security meetup network hosting events across multiple locations including Chicago, Las Vegas, Galway, and more.
 This site provides information about upcoming events, locations, and sponsors.

 ## Project Structure